 In 2014, an invitation to make a culinary journey through Portugal brought us to the country for six weeks, and back again, to participate in Portugal’s first culinary tourism congress.
 That eye-opening, stomach-stretching trip was one of incredible hospitality and joyous discovery, from the Algarve to the Minho and all points in between.
 We simply couldn’t get enough!
 In February 2016 we upped stakes and moved to Porto, where we have enjoyed exploring a new culture and foodways, and where we have learned to appreciate a glass of fine port.

-We have especially enjoyed exploring the country’s Douro Valley, and Trás-os-Montes and Minho regions, taking advantage of opportunities to stomp grapes, and to visit wineries and markets in Portugal’s breadbasket of Oeste, and join several harvest festivals, including a unique one in Bragança.
+We have especially enjoyed exploring the country’s Douro Valley, and Trás-os-Montes and Minho regions, stomping grapes, and visiting wineries.
+In Portugal’s breadbasket of Oeste, Tom and I have join several harvest festivals, and in Trás-os-Montes, participated in a unique one in Bragança.
 We became fans of bacalhau and can now spot some of the characteristics that differentiate Portugal’s surprisingly diverse wine regions.
-We still have much to discover here, but Portugal is now in second place on Anita’s Feast with 46 articles .
+We still have much to discover here, but are delighted with all we have experienced so far!

 Culinary travel makes our world go around

 Food walks, cooking sessions, and sometimes just happenstance, provide us with numerous opportunities to discover special dishes and food traditions wherever we go.
 Anita’s Feast’s first ten years were spiced with intriguing flavors, from Switzerland’s Zincarlin cheese to Cambodian prahok and India’s Awadhi cuisine.
-From the culinary backstreets of Tbilisi to the honey souk of the Fez medina, and when visiting family and friends in the US, Anita’s Feast’s first ten years has been a sweet and savory journey.
+From the culinary backstreets of Tbilisi to the honey souk of the Fez medina, Anita’s Feast’s first ten years has been a sweet and savory journey.

 Since 2010, we have shared the best of our travels—and especially our culinary discoveries–with our readers.
-Some trips away from home have been extraordinary: a luxury train journey through Maharashtra and Goa, India, was a food traveler’s dream; and culinary cruises in the Mediterranean and along the Thai and Vietnamese coasts brought together some of our favorite flavors and introduced us to small-ship cruising in the most delightful way possible, with plenty of food and wine exploration.
-To date, Anita’s Feast has 77 articles from Asia, with a decided emphasis on the foods of South and Southeast Asia.
+Some trips away from home have been extraordinary.
+A luxury train journey through Maharashtra and Goa, India, was a food traveler’s dream.
+Culinary cruises in the Mediterranean and along the Thai and Vietnamese coasts brought together some of our favorite flavors.
+They also introduced us to small-ship cruising in the most delightful way possible, with plenty of food and wine exploration.
 Our recent journeys there have just whetted our appetite for more.
 Stay tuned!